 Because these are group policies, most lawsuits that are filed to appeal Prudential disability claims denial are filed under the Employee Retirement Income Security Act (ERISA).

-The Prudential Insurance Company of America is a global company with over 135 years in the insurance business.
-If the company has unfairly rejected your claim or discontinued your benefits, they are aware that, if the court overturns their denial and makes them pay, in most cases there is no punishment under ERISA statutes.
+Prudential has a financial incentive to deny a policyholder’s claim for disability benefits.
+They deny most claims during the initial review process.
+Why not?
+If a state or federal court overturns their denial and makes them pay, in most cases there is no punishment under ERISA statutes.
 They would only have to pay out what they owed you in the first place.

-Prudential may have also made an offer of a lump sum buyout of your disability policy.
-Although a buyout may sound attractive, a buyout is often a way for the insurance company to keep from paying additional hundreds of thousands of dollars that may be legally accessible to you, the policyholder.
+Another one of Prudential tactics is to offer a lump sum settlement or buyout of a policyholder’s disability policy.
+While a large upfront settlement may sound attractive, a buyout is often a way for the insurance company to keep from paying additional hundreds of thousands of dollars that may be legally accessible to the policyholder.
+Before making such an agreement, policyholders should make sure the amount being offered fully covers the costs of their disability, including future medical and living expenses.

-There have been many cases in recent years in various states alleging Prudential’s denial of disability benefits as unfair, biased or unreasonable:
+There have been several court cases in recent years alleging that Prudential’s denial of disability benefits is unfair, biased or unreasonable:

-It is critical to hire disability claims lawyers who have the resources and experience to demonstrate to the court that you are in fact disabled under the terms of the policy.
+When appealing Prudential’s denial of LTD benefits, it’s critical to hire disability claims lawyers who possess the resources and experience to demonstrate to the court that you are in fact disabled under the terms of your policy.

-If Prudential has wrongfully denied your disability payments, our attorneys can help you fight back.
-We are a national disability law firm, with significant experience representing Prudential claims.
+If Prudential has wrongfully denied your disability payments, Marc Whitehead & Associates are here to help you fight back.
+We’re a national disability law firm with significant experience representing Prudential claims.
+We’ve represented clients all over the U.S. who have had they disability benefits claims unfairly denied by an insurance company.

-For experienced help with Prudential disability claims denial, call Marc Whitehead at 800-562-9830 or request a Free Consultation with a lawyer today.
+For experienced help with Prudential disability claims denial, call Marc Whitehead at 800-562-9830 to request a free consultation with an LTD benefits claim lawyer today.
+We’ll evaluate your case, answer any questions you might have, explain your rights and the ways we can help with your disability claim.